-Eric O’Neill is a cybersecurity keynote speaker and expert, former FBI counterterrorism and counterintelligence operative, bestselling author of Gray Day, and the inspiration for the film Breach.
+Eric O’Neill is a cybersecurity keynote speaker, former FBI counterterrorism and counterintelligence operative, bestselling author of Gray Day, and the inspiration for the film Breach.
 In 2001, Eric helped capture the most notorious spy in United States history, Robert Phillip Hanssen.
 Eric is also the founder of The Georgetown Group, a premier investigative and security services firm, and a National Security Strategist for Carbon Black, the leader in next-generation endpoint security.